Frequently Asked Questions

 All couples being married at St. John’s must arrange to meet with the priest who will be celebrant at their marriage to complete and sign a Notice of Intention to Marry (NOIM) form, which must be lodged with the celebrant at least one month prior to the wedding taking place.
 Please complete this requirement as soon as possible.
 The NOIM form can be downloaded here, but must be signed and witnessed in the presence of the proposed celebrant.
-To complete the NOIM form both parties to the marriage will need to supply original birth certificates or extracts, or a Passport, to verify their date of birth.
-If one or both parties to the marriage have been previously married, evidence of the end of the previous marriage must also be provided (this will usually be in the form of a document issued by the Family Court in the event of divorce, or a the certificate of death for the previous spouse if a widow or widower).
+To complete the NOIM form, both parties to the marriage will need to supply original birth certificates or extracts, or a Passport, to verify their date of birth.
+If one or both parties to the marriage have been previously married, evidence of the end of the previous marriage must also be provided (this will usually be in the form of a document issued by the Family Court in the event of divorce, or a certificate of death for the previous spouse if a widow or widower).

 5. FIRST MEETING

 A wedding booking may be taken by phone, or other forms of communication, and confirmed at any time.
 The next step will be the first meeting with the priest who will be the celebrant.
-Apart from meeting and discussing marriage, and taking the opportunity to find out a bit about those being married in our church, another purpose of this meeting is to sign the NOIM form (described above).
-The appointment is made by contacting the parish office.
+Apart from meeting and discussing marriage, and taking the opportunity to find out a little about those being married in our church, another purpose of this meeting is to sign the NOIM form (described above).
+The appointment is made by contacting the Parish Office.

 6. MARRIAGE PREPARATION

-St John’s strongly encouages all couples being married in the church to undertake a recognised course of marriage preparation such as the relationship program offered by Relationship Matters (formerly Lifeworks) or Prepare/Enrich.
+St. John’s strongly encourages all couples being married in the church to undertake a recognised course of marriage preparation such as the relationship program offered by Relationship Matters (formerly Lifeworks) or Prepare/Enrich.